outlandnish/joystick-driving-emulator/Readme.md

 Mode button: toggles between Disabled, Left Half, and Right Half.

-* Left (red light): controls the brakes, steering, e-brake, clutch, and upshift.
+* Left (red light): controls the brakes, steering, e-brake, clutch, and upshift
-* Right (green light): controls the accelerator, downshift, and rewind buttons (Forza).
+* Right (green light): controls the accelerator, downshift, and rewind buttons (Forza)

 Plug it into either the left or right USB port on the Xbox Adaptive Controoller and set the mode accordingly.

 ## Credits

 Arduino Joystick Library: https://github.com/MHeironimus/ArduinoJoystickLibrary